Forgiveness. What an amazing word. What an honorable act. What an indescribable sensation when once we receive it and too, when we dispense it.

 Ultimately, I believe that forgiveness, with regard to the abused, is the most individual of decisions.
 I believe there is more than one way to skin the “forgiveness” cat.
 For some, they find it helpful.
 For me, it’s not necessary.
 I have no need of it for my healing.
 And that’s what it’s all about.
 No matter which way a survivor goes, if they find healing and not vengeance or bitterness in it, it’s a positive.

-The bottom line, my focus is on my recovery, healing and that of others that have been through a similar trauma.
+The bottom line is this: My focus is on my own recovery, healing and that of others that have been through a similar trauma.
 I know now my calling is to do all I can to educate parents on how to better protect their children and help survivors heal.

-I don’t need a burning bush or talking mule to figure that out!
+And I don’t need a burning bush or talking mule to figure that out.

 P.S.
 August 21st 2019: